MauroDataMapper/docs/docs/installing/configuring/overview.md

 !!!
 Danger

-    Do not change the environment variable `runtime.config.path` as this denotes the path inside the container where the config file will be found
+    Do not change the environment variable `runtime.config.path` as this denotes the path inside the container where the config file will be found.
+    If you wish to load a different runtime.yml file then you should alter the `volumes` mapping in the docker-compose.yml file.

+### Defining a different location for the runtime.yml to load

+If you wish to store your runtime.yml file in an alternative location to the folder inside the mdm-docker cloned repository, then you will need to alter the `volumes` mapping in the `docker-compose.yml` file.
+The line to change is `- ./mauro-data-mapper/config/runtime.yml:/usr/local/tomcat/conf/runtime.yml`, the first part of this is the local location (outside docker container) where the yml file can be found, you should not alter the second half (after the `:`) as this is where the yml file is mounted into the container and where MDM expects to find it.